 + make the space whatever you want!

-Do you have an idea for a meetup, event or activity you want to see take place locally, regionally or nationally for care experienced and estranged students?
-Read the ‘Create your own TIUC fun’ guidance document below, then complete our short form to apply for any Unite Foundation support you need.
+Do you have an idea for a meetup, event or activity you want to see take place locally, regionally or nationally for your fellow care experienced and estranged students?
+You can access funding and support from the Unite Foundation to bring it to life.
+Read the ‘Create your own TIUC fun’ guidance document, then apply via our short form.

 These are = our ideas

 Latest Research: “What would a fantastic student-led community of care-experienced and estranged students look, and feel, like to you?”.
-This is a snapshot summary of all the chats and ideas from the past couple months with over 170 students and recent graduates.
+This is a snapshot summary of all the chats and ideas from 2022 with over 170 students and recent graduates.
+Take a look at our findings here.

 These student ideas continue to feed into the creation of the This Is Us community.
 Remember, this space is student-led and is always open to new ways of doing things.
 Got an idea for a group, event or topic?
 Go ahead and create it yourself or gather others to help you in the This Is Us community.
 You can also drop Ira Hakim (Student Community Manager) a message if you would like a hand bringing your idea to life.